 Sex is determined by genitalia, chromosomes and hormones.
-The issue comes to me that though my parts and chromosome are correct I have a rare hormonal disorder that decreases my estrogen (and other hormones).
+The issue comes to me that though my parts and chromosome are correct I have a rare hormonal disorder that decreases my estrogen while increasing my testosterone.
 Which effects the way I think and act as I have fairly equal amount of estrogen and testosterone.

 It is not uncommon for me to have several months with no period and the way that I think seems to be different.
-I don’t know I have never been inside a ‘normal’ girl’s head but I have never been able to relate to how how other women think.
-It is foreign to me.
+I don’t know how all the ways my brain differs from other women.
+As I have never been inside a ‘normal’ girl’s head but I do know my gender is oftentimes foreign to me.
 I have never wanted to be guy or not wanted to be a girl.
 But I have never resonated with being a girl either.
 When a class exercise had us use the most important descriptions for us every other person’s first thing was their gender.
 I didn’t even mention mine.

 I didn’t know if I should write about this because though I do feel estranged from my gender and I do feel lacking as I will never experience basic elements of being female like having children.
 I have made my peace with what I have.
 But then I consider everyone who their gender identity is a more complex situation.
 They don’t feel right with themselves and their existence seems like a flaw itself.
 I think of how much I struggled with not loathing myself even though I had easy out.